OFFLINE-GmbH/oc-mall-plugin/docs/getting-started/theme-setup.md

 Run `php artisan mall:check` again to make sure there are no problems left.
 :::

-If you don't have a navigation in your theme yet simply visit some of these URLs to get a first impression of your new online store.

 ::: tip
 In case you missed it: You can seed the shop with demo data.
 Visit the [Installation Page](./installation.md) to find out more.
 :::

+If you don't have a navigation in your theme yet, simply visit some of these URLs to get a first impression of your new online store.

 ::: tip INFO
 The following URLs only work if you copied the default URL structure.